FOUNDER, CEO & Artistic Director

 Having recently received a Masters in Art (Art in Public Space) from RMIT, Efren’s arts practice is informed by pedagogical methodologies that are rooted in Hip-Hop culture - hailing from internationally renowned freestyle street dance crew Jigsaw Sneakers.

 As a producer and dance maker Efren’s work is diverse in content and form, working collaboratively in creating productions for site specific, new-media and stage.
 Recent works have been presented at Playhouse Theatre, Big West Festival, bOing!
 Festival (UK), Victoria’s Multicultural Art Festival and Dance Massive.

-Efren will bring to L2R’s Pathways Leadership program a wealth of knowledge and experience in hip hop based art as a longstanding subcultural participant in dance and as an advocate for the cultural development of the community in Australia.
+Efren will bring to L2R’s Igniting Legends program a wealth of knowledge and experience in hip hop based art as a longstanding subcultural participant in dance and as an advocate for the cultural development of the community in Australia.

 Hëna Memishi is a professional movement artist of Albanian descent based in Naarm.
 She immerses herself in street dance and choreography and completed her formal studies of Performing Arts at Patrick Studios, Australia.

 Hëna has an unyielding desire to evolve as a dancer and has travelled internationally to further develop her skills.
 Her credits include Baker Boy, Tony award winning musical “In the Heights, Paces, Joyce Wrice, Banoffee and has performed at major Australian festivals including Laneway, Falls Festival, Beyond the Valley and Meredith.